On regularity and rigidity of $2\times 2$ differential inclusions into non-elliptic curves: Introduction

 \begin{rem} The rigid singularities in parts $(b)$ and $(c)$ of Theorem~\ref{t:NE} correspond to \emph{zero-energy states} of Aviles-Giga functionals.
 In case $(b)$, the $\mathbb S^1$-valued map $w=i\Psi(e^{i\theta})$ is a zero-energy state of the Aviles-Giga functional as described in \cite{JOP02}.
 In case $(c)$, the $\mathbb{RP}^1$-valued map $v=i\Psi(e^{i\theta})$ is a zero-energy state of an unoriented Aviles-Giga functional, as described in \cite{GMPS23}.
 In particular, optimality of our regularity statements follows from the optimality of the regularity statements in \cite{JOP02,GMPS23}.
-It is also instructive to compare Theorem~\ref{t:NE} with \cite{Iq00}, where nowhere elliptic curves are used instead to construct very irregular solutions of related differential inclusions. \end{rem}
+It is also instructive to compare Theorem~\ref{t:NE} with \cite{Iq00}, where, given any non-elliptic curve, nontrivial laminate measures are constructed in an arbitrarily small neighborhood of the curve. \end{rem}